NixOS/nix-pills/pills/03-enter-environment.md

     $ nix-channel --list
     nixpkgs http://nixos.org/channels/nixpkgs-unstable

-If you're using NixOS, you may not see any output from the above command (if you're using the default), or you may see a channel whose name begins with \"nixos-\" instead of \"nixpkgs\".
+If you're using NixOS, you may not see any output from the above command (if you're using the default), or you may see a channel whose name begins with "nixos-" instead of "nixpkgs".

 That's essentially the contents of `~/.nix-channels`.